Bogdanp/racket-binfmt/README.md

 # binfmt

-A binary format parser generator DSL with limited support for limited context-sensitivity.
+A binary format parser generator DSL with support for limited context-sensitivity.

 ## License